cibernox/cibernox.github.io/source/_posts/2013-09-16-quick-tip-show-surrounding-lines-with-grep.markdown

               Print NUM lines of output context.
 Places a line containing -- between contiguous groups of matches.
 {% endcodeblock %}

-There is much more options, but the important options here are `-A`, `-B` and `-C`.
-With this options you can show the context around the grep matches.
+There is many more options, but the important options here are `-A`, `-B` and `-C`.
+With this options you can show the context around the matchings.

 {% codeblock %}
   tail -f logs/production.log | grep "500 Internal Server Error" -B 2 -A 5